Saturday, April 26, 2014

 The Lunchbox

 Years ago, there used to be a show called Shrimati Sharma Na Kehti Thi that was telecast on Star Plus in which the ever so delightful Bharati Achrekar played the eponymous role of a chubby middle-class housewife.
 Smt.
 Sharma was a big lover of Hindi films.
-The show displayed her antics related to her love for films and played a bunch of top hit songs.
+The show displayed her antics related to her love for films and played many top hit songs.
 The interesting thing was that she was the only character in the show and all other supporting characters were present only as a voice.
-The neighbor who stayed upstairs with whom she chatted through her grilled window, the man who delivered milk to her, the husband with whom she talked sometimes, et al — all these other characters were faceless and present only as a voice.
+The neighbor who stayed upstairs with whom she chatted through her grilled window, the man who delivered milk to her, the husband with whom she sometimes talked, et al. — all these other characters were faceless and present only as a voice.
 While watching the first scene of Ritesh Batra's delicious The Lunchbox, I was instantly reminded of the Star Plus show.
 It is a big coincidence that Bharti Achrekar, in a role reversal of sorts, becomes the faceless voice herself of a middle-class Marathi woman — Deshpande Aunty, who lives on the floor above Ila (Nimrat Kaur), communicates through grilled windows, and exchanges spice through loosely hanging baskets.
 Not to forget that Deshpande Aunty, like Smt.
 Sharma loves Hindi music and still buys cassettes of songs.
 Serendipity.

-Actually, the premise of The Lunchbox itself begins with serendipity — delivery of a lunchbox by the famous dabbawalas in Mumbai to the wrong address.
-As the trailer mentions, Harvard University analyzed their delivery system and concluded that just one in a million lunchboxes is ever delivered to the wrong address and that one in a millionth lunchbox gives us a wonderfully layered concoction of romance, melancholy, loneliness, friendship, and hope.
-I am actually somewhat surprised by the way The Lunchbox was marketed as a romantic comedy.
-I wouldn't call it a romantic comedy because I did not see enough comic aspects in romance, instead, I found The Lunchbox to be a tale of love, longing, and loneliness.
+Actually, the premise of The Lunchbox itself begins with serendipity — the delivery of a lunchbox by the famous dabbawalas in Mumbai to the wrong address.
+As the trailer mentions, Harvard University analyzed its delivery system.
+It concluded that just one in a million lunchboxes is ever delivered to the wrong address and that one in a millionth lunchbox gives us a wonderfully layered concoction of romance, melancholy, loneliness, friendship, and hope.
+I am somewhat surprised by how The Lunchbox was marketed as a romantic comedy.
+I wouldn't call it a romantic comedy because I did not see enough comic aspects in romance; instead, I found The Lunchbox to be a tale of love, longing, and loneliness.
 There is a leitmotif of solitude that is highlighted in all the characters.
 Ila — a lonely housewife who is trying to bring back the spice in her loveless marriage.
 Saajan — a cranky widower with no friends and working in a bureaucratic office for over thirty-five years, even his office neighbor does not talk to him.
 Aslam — an orphan who has no one whom he can call family and adds the phrase "Meri ammi kaha karti" as it brings heft to his aphorisms.
 Deshpande Aunty — another lonely housewife who has perhaps not spoken to her husband for more than fifteen years and cannot go out of her house to buy even her daily groceries.
-Deshpande Uncle — a silent man who keeps on staring at the Orient ceiling fan as if his life is in that fan and the day it stops, his life would end.
+Deshpande Uncle — a silent man who keeps on staring at the Orient ceiling fan as if his life is in that fan and the day it stops, his life will end.
 (Lootera redux? — reminiscent of Pakhi and the bhil raja anecdote — Pakhi saw her life in the leaves of the tree as if it was her tota).
 Ila's Husband — another silent man who keeps on watching the television or using his cellphone and as Ila says, "Deshpande uncle pankhe ko ghoorte rehte hain, husband phone ko, jaise aur kuch hai hi nahi, shayad aur kuch hai hi nahi, to kis liye jeeyen."
 Ila's mother and father — another lonely and desperate husband-wife couple who have lost a young son and are trying to make ends meet.
 Even Ila's daughter Yashvi gave a forlorn look and hardly spoke throughout the film, uncharacteristic of a child of her age.
 The Lunchbox is a story of these characters trying to dispel their solitude by forming bonds with people, neighbors, children, colleagues, and random strangers.
 The romance between Ila and Saajan is only one aspect of the film.
 It is as much a tale of the friendship between Aslam and Saajan.
-It is as much a tale of the beautiful bond that develops between Saajan and the little girl who stays opposite him.
+It is as much a tale of the beautiful bond between Saajan and the little girl who stays opposite him.

 In one profound scene, Saajan writes, "I felt like stopping to look at a painter's works.
 All his paintings are exactly the same but when you look close, real close, you can see that they are different, each slightly different from the other, a different guy there, a different man daydreaming on the bus there, a stray dog gallantly crossing the street, whatever catches the painter's fancy on that day; and in one of them I saw myself, at least I think it is me."